tuckerkevin/jedit-mustache/README.md

 # jEdit mode for Mustache

-A simple jEdit mode for Mustache.
-It does not assume that the template is HTML.
+A simple [jEdit](http://jedit.org) mode for [Mustache](http://mustache.github.com/).
+It does not assume that the template is HTML, so it only highlights the Mustache tags.